 Goldens are known for their long, silky and thick coat which can range from golden, light golden and dark golden colors.

+It should be possible to find a rescue dog of this breed at a shelter, which is always better than shopping for one.
 The initial purchase price of a Golden varies from breeder to breeder.
 Expect to pay at least $250-$1000 for champion caliber parents.
-If budget is a concern, try buying a golden retriever puppy instead of an older dog.
+If budget is a concern, adopt a golden retriever puppy instead of an older dog.
 Additional costs of raising a Golden can be split as follows:

-- Vet visit- At least $50 per visit
+- Vet visits – At least $50 per visit

 Average monthly total cost, without pet boarding, could go between $60 and $220.
 These are just estimates and the actuals are based on your pet’s health, how many toys/treats you buy him each month.
 Monthly supplements and vitamins, emergency vet visits and chronic allergies can raise these costs significantly.